 Founded in 2010 by Daphna Nissenbaum and Tal Neuman, Tipa had created a bio-based film that will compost fully in six months in an industrial composter.
 The material has been used by companies such as Ekoplaza, the Dutch supermarket, which made headlines in February for creating a completely plastic-free aisle in its stores.

-There are still many questions about bioplastics, with some environmentalists concerned that while materials may degrade in an industrial composter, not all of them will break down in environments such as the ocean and could still be harmful to wildlife.
-Others question the eco-credentials of these materials given the amount of energy used to manufacture them, and their potential to divert farmland away from the production of food.
+Another challenge for plastic alternatives is the question around environmental impact.
+While it’s acknowledged that plastic alternatives will degrade in an industrial composter, not all of them will break down in environments like the ocean, and they could still be harmful to wildlife.
+Others question the eco-credentials of these materials, given the amount of energy used to manufacture them, and their potential to divert farmland away from the production of food.

 Nevertheless, with plastic bans likely to come into force across Europe within the next three years, companies and investors are sensing an opportunity.
 Tipa raised a $11m series-B funding round at the end of 2017, from investors including GreenSoil Investments, the Israeli agrifood tech venture capital company, and Horizons Ventures, Hong Kong billionaire Li Ka-Shing’s VC fund.
 Sulapac received €1m in seed funding from Lifeline Ventures, Arden Venture and Tekes and a €2m grant from the EU’s Horizon 2020 fund.
 It is planning to raise a series-A funding round in 2019.